bvirxx/bLUe_PYSIDE/README.md

  well as 3D LUT and 2.5D LUT management.

 A 3D LUT is represented by a 3D cube of color nodes.
-Image pixels are associated to nodes, based on their color, and modifications are applied to each node individually, giving full control over colors.
-However, aesthetic considerations show that, for photo editing, the modifications should keep invariant the pixel brightnesses.
-A 3D LUT respecting this constraint is called 2.5D LUT.

-bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes over a (hue, saturation) color wheel.
-In addition, bLUe can import and export any 3D LUT file in .cube format.
+Image pixels are associated to nodes, based on their color, and modifications (change in output colors) are applied to each node individually, giving full control over colors.
+However, for photo editing, aesthetic considerations show that modifications should not depend on the pixel brightnesses.
+A 3D LUT respecting this constraint is called 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes over a (hue, saturation) color wheel.

 The program is fully modular : functionalities are implemented as independent adjustment layers using a common GUI.
 Any imaging library exposing Python